 CT Holman's Background

-CT was drawn to practicing and teaching East Asian Medicine from the philosophy of ancient Asian concepts and the desire to help people.
-His interest in medicine and health began at a very early age and was guided by his grandmother in developing intuition and learning folk remedies.
+CT was drawn to practicing and teaching East Asian Medicine by the philosophy of ancient Asian concepts and his desire to help people.
+His interest in medicine and health began at a very early age, and his grandmother guided him in developing intuition and learning folk remedies.

 He is an international speaker and teacher of East Asian medicine.
-With over 20 years of experience practicing East Asian medicine, he operates a busy, full-time practice in Salem, Oregon.
+With over 20 years of experience, he operates a busy, full-time practice in Salem, Oregon.

 CT is a graduate of the American College of Traditional Chinese Medicine in San Francisco (2000) and has extensive post-graduate education with teachers that include Lillian Bridges (facial diagnosis), Master Zhong Xian Wu (macro cosmic treatment theory/qigong), Dr Wei Chieh-Young (acupuncture and physiology), and Dr Wang Ju-Yi (channel palpation, acupuncture, and physiology).
 He also had several years of combined study with Brian LaForgia and Brandt Stickley (Shen-Hammer pulse diagnosis).

-He is a General Family Practitioner but has specialties in treating emotional trauma and PTSD.
-He teaches internationally about protocols he developed along with mentorship from his teachers and wrote a textbook Treating Emotional Trauma with Chinese Medicine.
-CT is the Director of Development for Lotus Institute and mentors teaching assistants for the Master Face Reading Certification Program.
+He is a General Family Practitioner with specialties in treating emotional trauma and PTSD.
+He teaches internationally about protocols he developed with mentorship from his teachers and wrote a textbook on Treating Emotional Trauma with Chinese Medicine.
+CT is the Director of Development for Lotus Institute and mentors students for the Master Face Reading Certification Program.

-Before founding Redwood Spring, PC in 2001, CT operated a private practice in Flagstaff, Arizona and on the Hopi Native American Indian Reservation for one year.
+Before founding Redwood Spring, PC in 2001, CT operated a private practice in Flagstaff, Arizona and an on-site clinic on the Hopi Native American Reservation for one year.

 To see CT’s curriculum vitae, click here.

-CT has been playing drums for over 35 years and has been featured on several albums.
-He teaches shamanic drumming internationally and recently presented at the 2015 TCM Kongress in Rothenburg, Germany.
-CT treats patients with shamanic drumming while they receive acupuncture; achieving great results.
-The drumming he teaches is applicable in a clinical setting for patients receiving acupuncture or simply just receiving a five element treatment.
+CT has been playing drums for over 40 years and has been featured on several albums.
+He teaches shamanic drumming internationally and presented at the 2015 TCM Kongress in Rothenburg, Germany.
+CT treats patients with shamanic drumming while they receive acupuncture, achieving great results.
+The drumming he teaches is applicable in a clinical setting for patients receiving acupuncture or simply a five-element treatment.

 CT contributed to and helped edit the textbook Applied Channel Theory in Chinese Medicine and has been published in several medical journals.
 To bring shamanic qigong and drum healing to the public, he recorded and produced a CD titled Resonating Vitality-Chinese Medicine Drum Treatments and wrote the textbook Shamanism in Chinese Medicine (available July 2020).
-CT conducts a mentorship program at his clinic, teaches at the Oregon College of Chinese Medicine for their doctoral program and is an offsite supervisor for the college.
+CT conducts a mentorship program at his clinic, taught at the Oregon College of Chinese Medicine for their doctoral program, and is currently a doctoral candidate at Pacific College of Health and Science.

-He also volunteers as a DJ hosting a live weekly music program on the Salem community radio station KMUZ (currently on sabbatical).
+He also volunteered as a DJ, hosting a live weekly music program on the Salem community radio station KMUZ from 2011 to 2018.